ripsawridge/site/site/contents/_posts/2021-8-3-tender-feet.md

 It was suddenly clear.
 I was directing my attention to the throat area (this is a "chakra" which has to do with communicating your vision to the world.
 The "creative word" is expressed here.).
-I felt warm energy "responding" there, and it had a kind of "thankfulness," like that of a cat whose ears are being scratched.
+I felt warm energy "responding" there, and it had the quality of thankfulness, like that of a cat whose ears are being scratched.

 The whole thing, including the awareness of feedback connections between